Commitment Quality Value

 Personal Data must be secured by appropriate technical and organisational measures against unauthorised or unlawful Processing, and against accidental loss, destruction or damage.

 We will develop, implement and maintain safeguards appropriate to our size and business, our available resources, the amount of Personal Data that we own or maintain on behalf of others and the risks we have identified.
 These include the use of encryption and Pseudonymisation where applicable.
-We will regularly evaluate and test the effectiveness of those safeguards to ensure security of our Processing of Personal Data.
+We will regularly evaluate and test the effectiveness of those safeguards to ensure the security of our Processing of Personal Data.

 You must follow all procedures and technologies we put in place to maintain the security of all Personal Data from the point of collection to the point of destruction.
 You may only transfer Personal Data to third-party service providers who agree to comply with the required policies and procedures and who agree to put adequate measures in place, as requested.